Sapkota00Basanta/Sapkota00Basanta/README.md

 ### Hi there, I'm Babin  👋

 ## I'm a Student & Developer!
-- 🔭 I’m currently working on a sharpening my analysis Skills
+- 🔭 I’m currently working on a sharpening my analysis Skills.
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning in depth about Security Focused Software Development.
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators.
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Contribute more to Open Source projects.
-- ⚡ Fun fact: I love to workout and play guitar/ Games
+- ⚡ Fun fact: I love to workout and play guitar/ Games.

 ### Languages and Tools: